KKlob/Tabletop-Golf/GolfMath.md

 ## Clubs
 Every club has it's own features for roll requirements as well as how a golfer's stats affect the swing.
 Each category of club (Driver, Fairway Wood, Iron, Wedge, Putter) will have different ways stats affect a swing result as well as within each category of club.
 A club's Power roll is always used as the Primary value for distance calculation.
 A club will also have a combination of two attributes that will weigh into the distance calculation (Technique / Control / Finesse)
+*Note the Putter has a range for Power and does not have a Finesse Roll.
+The Putting section will explain why.

 The table below outlines all of the clubs currently in the game as well as the roll requirements and modifiers for each.